 These operations and authentication of commands issued by particular nicknames will be implemented in User Objects.

-2.3.12 Build Properties
+2.3.11 Build Properties

 Each build has a set of Build Properties, which can be used by its build steps to modify their actions.
-These properties, in the form of key-value pairs, provide a general framework for dynamically altering the behavior of a build based on its circumstances.